 During the war he worked briefly as a quantity surveyor and a clerk in the War Office, and in 1943 joined the Fleet Air Arm of the Royal Navy.
 He remained there until 1947, becoming a pilot and commissioned officer, though he didn’t see combat during the war.

-Martin used his war veteran's grant to enrol at the Guildhall School of Music and Drama between 1947 and 1950, where he studied piano and oboe, and the music of Ravel, Rachmaninov, Cole Porter and Johnny Dankworth.
-Coincidentally, his oboe teacher was Margaret Asher, mother of Jane, who had a relationship with Paul McCartney in the 1960s.
+Martin used his war veteran’s grant to enrol at the Guildhall School of Music and Drama between 1947 and 1950, where he studied piano and oboe, and the music of Ravel, Rachmaninov, Cole Porter and Johnny Dankworth.
+Coincidentally, his oboe teacher was Margaret Asher; she was the mother of Jane Asher, who had a relationship with Paul McCartney in the 1960s.